saitoHugo/iris-classifier/README.md

 ## Prepara the enviroment

-- Create a new virtual env as follow:
+- Create a new virtual envroment using conda as follow:

-    `python3 -m venv .venv`
+    `conda create --name iris-classifier python=3.10`

 - Activate enviroment

-    `source .venv/bin/activate`
+    `conda activate iris-classifier`

 - Install requiments